FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/testing/scope.md

 span up to and including the entire system as built in a given configuration.

 System tests are sometimes referred to as Critical User Journey (CUJ) tests or End-To-End (E2E) tests.
-For instance, [`screen_is_not_black`][screen-is-not-black] is a CUJ test that tests that booting the system does not result in a completely black screen.
 Some might say that such tests are E2E if the scope is even greater than a single Fuchsia device, for instance when testing against a remote server or when testing in the presence of specific wifi access points or other connected hardware.

 In a healthy [testing pyramid](#scope-of-tests), system tests are the narrow tip of the pyramid, indicating that there are fewer system tests than there are